 Balls — These start at about $4 for a pack of tennis balls.
 Go up a bracket to $20 for textured balls of higher-tech materials.
 If you’re looking for all the electronic bells and whistles, expect to pay $50 to $150 for the highest in balls.
 The highest prices are associated with bigger names.

-Foam Rollers — Price here varies depending on the length.
+Foam Rollers — The price here varies depending on the length.
 You can get a basic 12-inch foam roller for about $10.
 For a longer or textured one, that rises to around $25.
 If you are interested in vibrating foam rollers, you’re looking at $64 on the low end and up to $200 for powerful, brand name products.

 As you can see, foam rollers tend to be more expensive.
 These differences are more noticeable at the higher price bracket.
 However, if you focus on desired features and material instead of brand names, you can find good deals out there.